 Follow-up

-29. Encourages the special procedures and other human rights mechanisms of the Human Rights Council to continue to integrate a child rights perspective in the implementation of their mandates and to include in their reports information, qualitative analysis and recommendations on the rights of the child, paying attention to the adverse impact of family separation on the full enjoyment the rights of the child;
+29. Encourages the special procedures and other human rights mechanisms of the Human Rights Council to continue to integrate a child rights perspective in the implementation of their mandates and to include in their reports information, qualitative analysis and recommendations on the rights of the child, paying attention to the adverse impact of family separation on the full enjoyment of the rights of the child;

 30. Invites all human rights treaty bodies to continue to integrate the rights of the child into their work, in particular into their concluding observations and general comments and recommendations, paying attention to the adverse impact of family separation on the full enjoyment of the rights of the child;